MUTANT: A Recipe for Multilingual Tokenizer Design: MUTANT: Tokenizer Training Recipe

 \subsection{Evaluation Framework}

-We construct an evaluation set spanning 22 Indic languages, English, and code, curated from the same sources as the training corpus.
+We develop a modular evaluation framework supporting HuggingFace\footnote{\url{https://github.com/huggingface/tokenizers}}, SentencePiece\footnote{\url{https://github.com/google/sentencepiece}}, and TikToken\footnote{\url{https://github.com/openai/tiktoken}} tokenizers along with a comprehensive set of intrinsic metrics (Appendix \ref{app:metrics}), including Fertility score, Normalized Sequence Length (NSL), Rényi entropy and efficiency, and Bytes Per Token (BPT).
+All metrics are computed at the line level and aggregated to the language level.
+To assess tokenizer behavior in Indic use cases, we construct an evaluation set spanning 22 Indic languages, English, and code.
 Table~\ref{tab:eval-stats} reports dataset statistics: text volume, number of lines, and average words per line per language.
-All metrics are computed at the line level and aggregated to the language level.

-We also develop a modular evaluation framework supporting HuggingFace\footnote{\url{https://github.com/huggingface/tokenizers}}, SentencePiece\footnote{\url{https://github.com/google/sentencepiece}}, and TikToken\footnote{\url{https://github.com/openai/tiktoken}} tokenizers along with a comprehensive set of intrinsic metrics, including, Fertility score, normalized sequence length (NSL), Rényi entropy and efficiency, and bytes per token.
 We will release both the evaluation dataset and the framework for reproducible benchmarking and fair comparison of multilingual tokenizers.